 The average person spends one third of their lives asleep, so your bed really is worth investing in.
 But all the different options can get confusing, from percale to polycotton to pillowcases – and that’s where we come in.
 Our handy guide will take you through everything you need to know.
 Once you’ve read it, you’ll never make a bedding bungle again.

-duvet cover sets
+Duvet cover sets

 A duvet cover set typically includes a duvet cover and one or two pillowcases, depending on the size of the duvet cover.
 Typically, a toddler and single set will include one matching pillow, and a double, king and super king will include two matching pillowcases.
 The pillowcases are usually for standard size pillows.

 A pillowcase is a cloth cover for your pillow.
 There are a number of different types, including housewife and oxford pillowcases.
-For more in depth information, check out our pillow buying guide.

 Both flat sheets and fitted sheets are a piece of cloth designed to go on top of your mattress to protect it and to feel soft as you sleep on it.
 A fitted sheet has elasticated edges or corners, to help you make your bed quickly and easily.
 A flat sheet does not have elasticated edges, but gives a neat look when tucked in.

 These are decorative pillowcases that are not designed to be slept on, but are an aesthetic addition to your bed.
 Discover more in our 'what is a pillow sham?' blog post.

 Typically a smaller blanket, a throw is a stylish piece of fabric designed to look good and add a layer of warmth.